carlosdavis/wordpress-plugins/add-to-any/README.txt

 * Support for themes that do not support modern Loop methods
  * Permalinks now targeted for these older themes
 * AddToAny URI scheme gives precedence to link URL parameter, then Title
-* Sitename & Siteurl parameters depreciated for WP (they are usually redundant)
+* Sitename & Siteurl parameters deprecated for WP (they are usually redundant)

 = .9.9.2.2 =
 * Fixed display when all standalone services are removed in admin